 As a general policy SABB seeks to focus investments around establishing a diversified portfolio of high quality and highly liquid securities.
-Less liquid or structured investments account for less than 2% of the portfolio.

 SABB will continue to review its investment policy in line with market developments and opportunities as they arise.
 The risk mandate will however always maintain a focus on high quality, liquid investments with a preference for domestically issued debt and securities.